holepunchto/hypercore/README.md

 #### `core.length`

-How many blocks of data are available on this core?
-If `sparse: false`, this will equal `core.contiguousLength`.
+How many blocks of data are available on this core.

 Populated after `ready` has been emitted.
 Will be `0` before the event.